aws-beam/aws_credentials/README.md

 }
 ```
 Not all providers will populate all map keys.

+The expiration time from a provider can either be expressed as the atom
+`infinity`, epoch seconds as an integer or as an ISO8601 time/date string
+(e.g., "2019-12T23:23:45Z").
+If you specify the expiration as `infinity`
+the library will *never* attempt to refresh credentials.

 When credentials have been found, they will be cached in a gen_server
 until the credential's expiration time.
 5 minutes before expiration time